ericskim/redax/readme.md

   - conjoin information about modules
   - Support methods: Collapse to monolithic, split and give a collection, or something in the middle
   - hide certain outputs
-  - compose.py helper functions

 ### Future Features

-- Concrete executable functions associated with module dynamics
 - Support for disjoint union and product operations for spaces (thus adding support for hybrid spaces)
-  - Requires a better predicate bit name generator
+  - Requires a predicate bit name generator
-- Control synthesizer that is aware of the control system structure.
-Options include:
-  1. Non-eager composition like in neural network packages.
-Especially useful if we have concrete executables inside the module.
-  2. Provide a collection of modules and have the synthesizer construct a DAG internally.
-- Generic predicate manipulation wrapper around py-aiger and dd.

 ## References